kapehe-ok/sanity-cloudflare-events-page-demo-2021/README.md

 This template repo is used by [Sanity.io](https://www.sanity.io) to easily create deployed and configured projects through a web interface.
 You can test it by [creating this project](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-nuxt-events).

 The template contains both a Sanity.io Sanity Studio and a front-end in [Nuxt](https://nuxtjs.org).
-Both are deployed on [Netlify](https://netlify.com).

 Want to make a template for Sanity and your favourite front-end framework?
 We’re still maturing [sanity.io/create](https://sanity.io/create) and our APIs, but do tell us about it on [slack.sanity.io](https://slack.sanity.io).